 Bath toys can grow mold and often get slimy if not cared for properly and regularly.
 Toys with holes in the bottom are the most problematic because when water gets trapped inside, it gets moldy.
 Mesh toy caddies can also get moldy if not washed regularly.
 If you notice mold inside your toys, throw them away right away because there is no guarantee you can wash all the mold away.

-You can also use Clorox of Lysol wipes, a wet cloth with 3% hydrogen peroxide solution on it OR 2 teaspoons of bleach and 4 cups of water in a psray bottle to disinfect surfaces.
+You can also use Clorox of Lysol wipes, It cloth with 3% hydrogen peroxide solution on it OR 2 teaspoons of bleach and 4 cups of water in a spray bottle to disinfect surfaces.

-In order for disifectants to work well, keep the toys surface wet for 10 seconds to 2 minutes for the sanitizing to take affect.
-Always rinse off toys with warm water after using bleach and other chemicals on your child’s toys.
+In order for disinfectants to work, well keep the toy surface for 10 seconds to 2 minutes for the sanitizing to take effect.
+Always rinse off toys with warm water after needing bleach and other chemicals on your child’s toys.

-Vinegar is an excellent household tool, but it is not a good option for disinfting toys.
-It can kill some germs, but it is not powerful enough to sanitize and disinfect to the 99%.
-Washing toys with hot water and soap will be better to clean toys than using vinegar.
+Vinegar is an excellent household tool, but it is not a good option for disinfecting toys.
+It can kill some germs, but it is not powerful enough to sanitize and disinfect to 99%.
+Washing toys with hot water and soap will be better to clean toys than needing vinegar.

 If you need a more natural solution to cleaning your toys that don’t involve bleach, try these disinfecting wipes by seventh-generation which kill germs with thymol and are EPA registered.
-The surface requires to stay visibly wet for 10 minutes when using these wipes for the disinfectant to take full effect.
+The surface requires to stay visibly It for 10 minutes when needing these wipes for the disinfectant to take full effect.

 Toys that are played with often should be washed once a week, or more often if you notice them getting dirty sooner.
 If your child is coughing or sneezing on the toys, then you should wash and disinfect the toys right away.

 If your child or other children that he interacts with have been ill then you should wash and disinfect the toys, and other surfaces around your home.